 The high-performance compute market will continue to grow because of new application drivers.
 The 5G rollout will accelerate the already exponential growth of data.
 In combination with growing internet traffic and new datacenter applications such as supercomputing and high-performance computing-as-a-service, this increases the demand for high-end CPUs and GPUs inside (cloud) servers.
 Meanwhile, inside our smartphones, mobile SoCs need to integrate more functionalities in a form-factor-constrained IC.

-To achieve that goal, imec collaborates with the entire IC value chain, forming one of the world’s largest R&D hubs for next-generation semiconductor research, building on advanced process steps and materials exploration, fundamental understanding and state-of-the-art fab infrastructure.
+To achieve that goal, imec collaborates with the entire IC value chain, constituting one of the world’s largest R&D hubs for next-generation semiconductor research, building on advanced process steps and materials exploration, fundamental understanding and state-of-the-art fab infrastructure.

 Imec has set up a unique environment for semiconductor research.
 A collaboration with the entire value chain, including the world’s major foundries, IDMs, fabless and fablite companies, material and tool suppliers, EDA companies and application developers.